-- X-rays are produced through two processes: braking and characteristic radiations. - / Braking X-rays are emitted from the anode in a continuous range of energies, the maximum energy being determined by the tube voltage (Fig. 5). - / Electrons can eject other electrons from the inner shells of the atoms in the anode.
+- X-rays are produced through two processes: braking and characteristic radiations. - Braking X-rays are emitted from the anode in a continuous range of energies, the maximum energy being determined by the tube voltage (Fig. 5). - Electrons can eject other electrons from the inner shells of the atoms in the anode.
 These vacancies are filled when electrons descend from higher energy levels and emit characteristic X-rays (Fig. 4).

-- have well-defined energies determined by the difference between the atomic energy levels of the atoms of the anode. - A filtration in aluminum placed at the tube output cuts off low-energy X-rays which would increase the patient dose but would never reach the patient exit nor the detector.
+Characteristic X-rays have well-defined energies determined by the difference between the atomic energy levels of the atoms of the anode.